 - Failed Audits and Quality Checks

 A major tenant of a proper cleanroom cleaning procedure is quality management, which includes definitions and measurements of quality.
-Once quality is defined, inspectors measure the state of the cleanroom against that definition and help manage the cleaning services to continue hitting the mark for quality standards.
+Once the quality is defined, inspectors measure the state of the cleanroom against that definition and help manage the cleaning services to continue hitting the mark for quality standards.
 Without these quality checks and management, you won’t know where you stand until an audit is conducted.
 If you fail that audit, you’re in trouble.
 You need to stay on the ball by knowing whether you’re meeting regulations at any given point in time with proper quality management from certified professionals.

 - Critical Failures